I'd throw myself in front of a speeding train but it's not a time machine.

 I think about what if I stayed with my dad longer when I was young and I could have been a mini tycoon.

 I think about how I could have completed my college and didn’t have to self study or undergo trial and error in almost everything.

 I think about how I could have done differently at any point in my work and reach more success in employment.

-I think about a hundred things to change with my previous relationship with Ish and that things may have turned differently.
+I think about a hundred things to change with my previous relationship and that things may have turned differently.